Death of the Endless

-Death of the Endless is a fictional personification of death who appears in American comic books published by DC Comics.
-She first appeared in The Sandman vol. 2, #8 (August 1989), and was created by Neil Gaiman and Mike Dringenberg.
+Death of the Endless is a fictional character, a personification of death who appears in American comic books published by DC Comics.
+She first appeared in The Sandman vol. 2, #8 (August 1989) and was created by Neil Gaiman and Mike Dringenberg.

 In the DC Universe continuity, Death is both the end of life and a psychopomp.
 Like most personifications of death, Death meets with the recently deceased and guides them into their new existence.
 Unlike most personifications of death, she also visits people as they are born, according to Destruction in the Sandman Special: The Song of Orpheus.
 Evidently, only she seems to remember these encounters.
 In the special issue, it is also revealed that Death was known in ancient Greece as Teleute.
-Just as her brother's, Dream's, realm/domain is known as "The Dreaming", Death's realm/domain is known as "The Sunless Lands".